HannaKim4673/Beer_Restaurant_Success/README.md

 ### Emergency
 In case of emergency, it is best to use email to communicate, since group members seem to check email more often than Slack.

+## Presentation Draft
+Here is a link to our presentation draft: https://docs.google.com/presentation/d/1ncMNHN-_4Yj5ERpOJf3xiXUV8s-9Rn6viUx6BdiPeBo/edit?usp=sharing
+It can also be accessed as a powerpoint in the main branch.